-Equally at home on both opera and concert stages, Justine premiered Stefan Hakenberg’s States of Matter in May 2024 alongside modern orchestrations of Mahler’s works, as part of a project initiated by the Wirth Institute for Austrian and Central European Studies, with performances in Edmonton, Canmore, and Calgary.
-She has also performed as a featured soloist with the Chœur Massenet in Kim Arnesen’s Magnificat and Eric Whitacre’s Five Hebrew Love Songs, and at the Grand Concert JAL with the FestivalOpéra Saint-Eustache | Grandes Laurentides.
+Equally at home on both opera and concert stages, Justine premiered Stefan Hakenberg’s States of Matter in May 2024 alongside modern orchestrations of Mahler works, as part of a project initiated by the Wirth Institute for Austrian and Central European Studies, with performances in Edmonton, Canmore, and Calgary.
+She has also appeared as a featured soloist with Chœur Massenet in Kim André Arnesen’s Magnificat and Eric Whitacre’s Five Hebrew Love Songs.

-Her notable achievements include an artist residency at Banff Centre’s Opera in the 21st Century, where she portrayed Rachel in a workshop of Adoration by Mary Kouyoumdjian and Royce Vavrek, in collaboration with Beth Morrison Projects.
-A 2023 finalist for the Prix d’Europe, she was awarded the Hélène Lessard Prize for the best interpretation of an André Mathieu work and the Claire-Charbonneau Prize for her outstanding artistic and technical qualities.
-Past roles include the Stepmother in Philip Glass and Robert Moran’s The Juniper Tree and Dorothée in Massenet’s Cendrillon under the baton of Maestro Jacques Lacombe.
+Her notable achievements include two residencies at the Banff Centre for Arts and Creativity, where she performed Serena Joy in The Handmaid’s Tale and Rachel in a workshop of Adoration by Mary Kouyoumdjian and Royce Vavrek, in collaboration with Beth Morrison Projects.
+In 2025, she won Best Interpretation of French Melodies at the Concours OSM and Third Prize at the Prix d’Europe, where she also received the Claire Charbonneau Prize for her outstanding artistic and technical qualities.
+Other past roles include the Stepmother in The Juniper Tree and Dorothée in Cendrillonunder the baton of Maestro Jacques Lacombe.

 “Justine is a singer that has a very strong intuition for interpretation.
 She doesn’t stay on the surface of things, she knows how to get into the character of someone else with empathy and depth.”
 Suzanne Lantagne